The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Inverse Galois problem via Hilbert modular forms

 We may now put the pieces from the previous subsections together to obtain our application to the Inverse Galois Problem (IGP): we look for Hilbert modular forms $f$ where the mod $\frakl$ image is large (using \cref{sec:largimage}) and $f$ satisfies the descent condition \eqref{eq:eta sigma on a frakp}.

 We first focus on the proof of the (ineffective) version of \Cref{thm:17t7main}, realizing \textsf{17T7}, given as in \Cref{exm:17T7}.
-Looking at \eqref{eqn:GalLQinside}: \begin{itemize} \item We need a base field $F$ such that $\Gal{F}{\Q} = \langle \sigma \rangle \simeq C_2$, so we take $F$ a real quadratic field. \item We need the image of the determinant to be trivial, so we take trivial Nebentypus character $\chi$. \item The prime $\frakl$ has residue field $\F_{16}$, so for simplicity we take coefficient field $K_f$ of degree $4$ with $2$ inert.
-(There are also fields $K_f$ of degree $>4$ with a prime of residue field~$\F_{16}$, but using such $f$ would make it even harder to compute an explicit polynomial.) \item We must check that \eqref{eq:eta sigma on a frakp} holds; in our case this condition reads
+Looking at \Cref{thm:intromain}: \begin{itemize} \item We need a base field $F$ such that $\Gal{F}{\Q} = \langle \sigma \rangle \simeq C_2$, so we take $F$ a real quadratic field. \item We need a prime $\frakl$ with residue field $\F_{16}$, so for simplicity we take coefficient field $K_f$ of degree $4$ with $2$ inert.
+(There are also fields $K_f$ of degree $>4$ with a prime of residue field~$\F_{16}$, but using such $f$ would make it even harder to compute an explicit polynomial.) \item We need the image of the determinant to be trivial, so we take trivial Nebentypus character $\chi$.
+(Again this is for simplicity; we could take any $\chi$ whose order is a power of $2$.) \item We must check that \eqref{eq:eta sigma on a frakp} holds; in our case this condition reads